 Southdown Homes does a great job of meeting schedules and keeping both buyers and lenders happy.
 They also avoid the manufacture of houses that are too similar.
 Although a certain range of floor plans are used, every home created by Southdown homes is unique.
 They may not be cheap, but they are cheaper than most other luxury home builders.
 Besides, those who want the best will always have to pay a little more anyway.

-What to Expect When You Meet Your Custom Home Builder
+What Should I Expect When I Meet My Custom Home Builder?

 When you meet a representative from Southdown Homes, you can expect that a lot of questions will be asked, and a lot of information will be gathered.
 This is one of those times when indecisiveness can really hang up the process.
 You don’t want to irritate your lender with this, as they will be less motivated to help you.
 Therefore, it’s a good idea to go into the situation with a good idea of what you want from your new custom home.